 netsh advfirewall firewall add rule name="ICMP Allow incoming V6 echo request" protocol=icmpv6:8,any dir=in action=block

-As ping is a useful utility to troubleshoot and find the presence of a network device, it is completely depending on the network security policies of your environment to enable or disable it.
+As ping is a useful utility to troubleshoot and find the presence of a network device, it completely depends on the network security policies of your environment to enable or disable it.
 We mentioned the easy steps you can do by GUI and command prompt in this guide.

 Very good article.
 Thanks for your help.